-For those of you wondering what I’ve been up to since the start of Inception for vehicle enquiries.
-Well, here goes…
+For those of you wondering what I’ve been up to since the start of inception for vehicle enquiries, here goes…

-The greatest explorers, Cook, Columbus, Dora (the Explorer) would have loved Inception because that’s what it was all about.
+The greatest explorers, Cook, Columbus, Dora (the Explorer) would have loved inception because that’s what it was all about.
 Packed full of exploration, which helped create personas of those individuals, companies and organisations that make enquiries against DVLAs vehicle records.
-With a raft of personas created, it made for some tough decision making about what to take forward into Alpha as a minimum viable product (MVP).
+With a raft of personas created, it made for some tough decision making about what to take forward into Alpha as a minimum viable product.